 The Brother MFC-J995DW is an excellent all-in-one printer made for home use, but its versatility and performance make it a good choice for a wide range of uses.
-It features Brother's high-yield INKvestment Tank, allowing you to print a large number of documents while keeping costs low.
+It features Brother's high-yield INKvestment Tank, allowing you to print many documents while keeping costs low.
 Photos are printed with great detail; however, its color accuracy may be a bit disappointing for professional graphic designers and the like.
 Printing speed is good overall and connecting the printer to a mobile device is as easy as a tap thanks to its NFC support.

 The Brother MFC-J995DW is a good printer for home or small offices.
 It can print a large number of black and white documents at a low cost, but printing speed for such documents is on the slow side.
 It has a great build quality that feels durable, and its automatic document feeder lets you multitask without hassle.
 However, there's no duplex scanning.

-The Brother MFC-J995DW is an outstanding printer for students.
+The Brother MFC-J995DW is an excellent printer for students.
 Its high-yield cartridges help to keep the cost to a minimum, even if you print a lot.
 There are many wireless connectivity options to choose from; however, it doesn't support Bluetooth.
 Brother's mobile app is superb, allowing you to perform nearly any task from your smartphone.

 The Brother MFC-J995DW is great for printing black and white documents.
 It can print a large number at a very low cost, but its printing speed for black only documents is sub-par.
 The included ink cartridges are high-yield, and you can get even larger ones if they aren't sufficient.
 The build quality is impressive and the cartridges are easily accessible from the front of the printer when you need to replace them.